Pink Eye: A Complete Guide to Conjunctivitis

 - Watery eyes accompanied by discharge

-- The infection usually affects one eye, but it can affect both
+- The infection usually affects one eye, but it can often affect both

 Bacterial Conjunctivitis Symptoms

-- Watery eyes followed with yellow or green discharge
+- Watery eyes with yellow or green discharge

 - Irritation and redness

-- The infection usually starts with one eye and spreads to the other
+- The infection usually starts in one eye and may spread to the other

 Allergic Conjunctivitis Symptoms